athkdev/blog/content/leetcode resources/1498 Number of Subsequences That Satisfy the Given Sum Condition.md

 OR Python-ically speaking, `pow(2, right-left, MOD)` where MOD is (10\*\*9 + 7) and not mandatory.
 According to Python docs, `pow(2, right-left, MOD)` is more performant than `pow(2, right-left) % MOD`.

+PS: This problem is very similar to the famous [[/leetcode resources/1 Two Sum]] - take a look at that too.

 # Code

 ### Python3